ErwanPel/Backend_Movies_Typescript/README.md

 ## Overview

 This is my first personal full-stack project using TypeScript.
 I wanted to create a mobile application to consult a list of films, allowing users to post and consult reviews with a like/dislike system and the possibility for each user to manage his or her profile.
-I also set up a "Random Movies" mode to help the user choose a movie if inspiration fails.
+I also set up a "Random Movies" mode to help the user to choose a movie if inspiration fails.
 </br>

 This project manages routes for :